onedr0p/home-ops/README.md

 ## :computer:&nbsp; Cluster setup

-See my project over at [home-operations](https://github.com/onedr0p/home-operations) for my Ansible, and other work that supports running this cluster.
+See my project over at [home-operations](https://github.com/onedr0p/home-operations) for how I provisioned my nodes and other work that supports running this cluster.

 ---